5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

   google.com```
   In the second line we set the type = a.
 This means that we are querying for the A records which will return us an IP-address in return for the domain we query.

-As soon as we type in google.com we get an output showing the server and an
+As soon as we type in google.com we get an output showing the server and an IP-address#port.
+This server is basically the current DNS server that will be serving our request.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5NDExMzkzMCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMjE4NDg3NDE0LC0yMDg4NzQ2NjEyXX0=
 -->